TODAY'S HEADLINES

 WHAT MAKES OPTICS DIFFERENT

 Ground shows which outlets covered a story.
-Optics shows what changed in the headline.
+Optics shows how each side worded it.

 One headline can make a story feel routine.